New Student Advising & Registration

 First-Year Students Preparation Checklist

-Incoming first-year students are required to participate in the LAS New Student Advising and Registration program before registering for courses.
-Be sure to complete required placement assessments as soon as possible to be able to sign up for New Student Advising and Registration.
-Please follow all of the steps outlined below.
+Incoming first-year students are required to attend an LAS New Student Advising and Registration program to register for courses and to have the New Student hold removed.
+Be sure to complete required placement assessments as soon as possible to be able to sign up for a New Student Advising and Registration program (once available).
+New Student Advising and Registration appointments begin in June and run through August.
+The earlier new students attend, the better course selection they will have.
+Please follow all of the steps outlined below:

 1. Activate Your my.UIC.edu Portal Account and Log in